joelschar/Teaching-HEIGVD-AIT-2015-Labo-Load-Balancing/README.md

 **Deliverables:**

+1. There is different way to implement the sticky session.
+One possibility is to use the SERVERID provided by HAProxy.
+Another way is to use the NODESESSID provided by the application.
+Briefly explain the difference between both approaches (provide a sequence diagram with cookies to show the difference).

+  * Choose one of the both stickiness approach for the next tasks.

-* Provide the modified `haproxy.cfg` file with a short explanation of the modifications you did to enable sticky session management.
+2. Provide the modified `haproxy.cfg` file with a short explanation of the modifications you did to enable sticky session management.

-* Explain what is the behavior when you open and refresh the URL
+3. Explain what is the behavior when you open and refresh the URL
   <http://192.168.42.42> in your browser.
 Add screenshots to
   complement your explanations.
 We expect that you take a deeper a look at session management.

-* Provide a sequence diagram to explain what is happening when one requests the URL for the first time and then refreshes the page.
+4. Provide a sequence diagram to explain what is happening when one requests the URL for the first time and then refreshes the page.
 We want to see what is happening with the cookie.
 We want to see the sequence of messages exchanged (1) between the browser and HAProxy and (2) between HAProxy and the nodes S1 and S2.
 We also want to see what is happening when a second browser is used.

-* Provide a screenshot of JMeter's summary report.
+5. Provide a screenshot of JMeter's summary report.
 Is there a difference with this run and the run of Task 1?

   * Clear the results in JMeter.

   * Now, update the JMeter script.
 Go in the HTTP Cookie Manager and
   <del>uncheck</del><ins>verify that</ins> the box `Clear cookies each iteration?`
   <ins>is unchecked</ins>.

-* Provide a screenshot of JMeter's summary report.
+6. Provide a screenshot of JMeter's summary report.
 This time, is there a difference with this run and the run of Task 1?

   * Once again, update the JMeter script.
 Go in `Thread Group` and update the `Number of threads`.
 Set the value to 2.

-* Provide a screenshot of JMeter's summary report.
+7. Provide a screenshot of JMeter's summary report.
 Give a short explanation of what the load balancer is doing.